Benawi/Microverse-JS-Capstone/README.md

    - The comments popup.
 - [x] The layout of the wireframes provided is followed and the layouts are personalized the rest of the design including colors, typographies, spacings, etc.
   - Home page
-     - When the page loads, the web app retrieves data from: [API](https://rapidapi.com/hub) and shows the list of items on screen is used.
+     - When the page loads, the web app retrieves data from [API](https://rapidapi.com/hub) and shows the list of items on the screen is used.
      - The [Involvement API](https://us-central1-involvement-api.cloudfunctions.net/capstoneApi/apps/6b6MwShRJVij7XaDVDix/likes/) to show the item likes used.
      - The Page  make only 2 requests:
-          - One to the base [API](https://rapidapi.com/hub) .
+          - One to the base [API](https://rapidapi.com/hub).
           - And one to the [Involvement API](https://us-central1-involvement-api.cloudfunctions.net/capstoneApi/apps/6b6MwShRJVij7XaDVDix/likes/).
      - When the user clicks on the Like button of an item, the interaction is recorded in the [Involvement API](https://us-central1-involvement-api.cloudfunctions.net/capstoneApi/apps/6b6MwShRJVij7XaDVDix/likes/) and the screen is updated.
     - When the user clicks on the "Comments" button, the Comments popup appears from this [API Storega](https://us-central1-involvement-api.cloudfunctions.net/capstoneApi/apps/6b6MwShRJVij7XaDVDix/comments).